 Addictive quality of sin Affliction (of Gospel) Archegos principle Asceticism Baptism Beast Crucifixion Dead unto sin Death Eternal life Feeding the Beast Fellowship of Christ's sufferings Follow the leader Gnostic fallacy Holiness Hopelessness Human nature Imputed righteousness Interpreter's Bible Listen Masochism Mc Claron, Alexander Mortify Nekroo Newness of life New man Obedience Obey Obligation Offer Old man Overcoming Pain Pin ball machine Play around with sin Sacrifice Sin as drug Suffering Spiritual effect of suffering Tribulation Urge to sin Walking with God Wa

-I am going to begin a new series today and I want you to turn with me to 1st John, the second chapter, and I'm going to read from verses 3 through 5, where it says:
+I am going to begin a new series today and I want you to turn with me to I John:

 Notice how the keeping of the commandments is tied to knowing God.

-Now I'm going to begin this sermon by quoting rather lengthily from The Interpreter's Bible.
-The Interpreter's Bible is a Protestant commentary, and I think that this quote that I am going to give you is especially interesting because it's coming from a very liberal commentary, and it's on these verses that we just read — 1st John 2, verses 3 through 5.
+I'm going to begin this sermon by quoting rather lengthily from The Interpreter's Bible.
+The Interpreter's Bible is a Protestant commentary, and I think that this quote that I am going to give you is especially interesting because it's coming from a very liberal commentary, and it's on these verses that we just read—I John 2:3-5.
 It has to do with what their perception of knowing God is.
 I should say it has to do with what their perception of the effect [is] of people saying that they know God; but they don't really know God.
 That is a little bit more accurate description of what this quote is about.
 I especially cut this out because I believe that they have hit the nail right on the head, at least in a very narrow area.

 Now here comes verse 10 – this is one that I have read several times, but each time I read it, I read it out of the Amplified Bible.

-V10 - That I may know him, and the power of his resurrection, and the fellowship of his sufferings, being made conformable unto his death.
-11 If by any means I might attain unto the resurrection of the dead, 12 Not as though I had already attained, either were already perfect: but I follow after, if that I may apprehend that for which also I am apprehended of Christ Jesus.
-13 Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, 14 I press toward the mark for the prize of the high calling of God in Christ Jesus.
-15 Let us therefore, as many as be perfect, be thus minded: and if in any thing you be otherwise minded, God shall reveal even this unto you.
+Philippians 3:10-15 That I may know him, and the power of his resurrection, and the fellowship of his sufferings, being made conformable unto his death.
+If by any means I might attain unto the resurrection of the dead, not as though I had already attained, either were already perfect: but I follow after, if that I may apprehend that for which also I am apprehended of Christ Jesus.
+Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.
+Let us therefore, as many as be perfect, be thus minded: and if in any thing you be otherwise minded, God shall reveal even this unto you.

 Not know about Him, but personally know Him.
 How do you come to know somebody?
 By living with them as a major portion of your life.